How to Get Rid of Dust Mites [50+ Different Ways]

 24. Use diatomaceous earth.

-Diatomaceous earth, known simply as DE, is a white powder that not only helps you prevent the spread of dust mites, but kills them, too.
+Diatomaceous earth, known simply as DE, is a white powder that not only helps you prevent the spread but also helps you kill dust mites.
 All you have to do is sprinkle, wait, and then vacuum.

 25. Toss your dust catcher.